dmaier-couchbase/cb-workshop-cpp/README.md

 * An empty implementation of the required methods
 * Test/demo cases

+The application 'TravelAppSample' then contains all the exercise solutions.

 | #               | Title                                  | Content                                      |
 | --------------- | -------------------------------------- | -------------------------------------------- |
 | 7               | Managing Connections                   | Download and install libcouchbase |